Bus Services Act 2017 ch 21

 Overview

-The Bus Services Bill aims to improve bus services in England by giving local authorities more power to regulate and improve services, including the ability to franchise bus routes and enhance transparency and accountability.
-The bill also places restrictions on local authorities forming bus companies.
+The Bus Services Bill aims to improve bus services in England by giving more power to local authorities to regulate and improve services.
+It introduces new franchising schemes and limits the ability of certain authorities to create their own bus companies.

 Description